The Department of Comparative Religion at Western Michigan University offers two scholarship opportunities if you:

-- Be a WMU undergraduate or graduate student in good standing
+- Are a WMU undergraduate or graduate student in good standing.

-- Be declared majors or graduate students in Comparative Religion at WMU
+- Have declared majors or graduate students in comparative religion at WMU.

-To complete the forms on your computer, download and save the file first.
+To complete the application forms for this scholarship on your computer, download and save the file first.
 Complete the information and save again; then print or email the form.

 Guntram Bischoff Graduate Professionalization Award

 The Guntram Bischoff Graduate Professionalization Award was established to support the professional development of graduate students in Comparative Religion.
 Applications can be submitted for travel to conferences or for research expenses related to an independent research project, field practicum, or thesis project.
 Requests for conference travel will be prioritized when students are presenting a poster or paper, or when the subject matter is related to the student's scholarly focus.
 This scholarship award varies.
 The number of qualified applicants and the availability of funds will determine how many awards are made.
 Application information can be found by accessing the link above.